Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Introduction

 \subsection{Reconstruction Algorithms}

-Reconstructing $\mathbf{X}$ is challenging due to the nonlinearity, band-limitations, and noise~\cite{dong2023phasetutorial}.
-For example, suppose $\mathbf{X}$ is real-valued and there is no noise.
-The paper~\cite[Thm.~2.2]{balan2006phase} shows that $m \geq 2n-1$ suffices to reconstruct $\mathbf{X}$ up to a global sign ambiguity by choosing the entries of $\mathbf{A}$ as independent and identically distributed standard Gaussian random variables (RVs).
-This number is also necessary in general.
-Similarly, $m \geq 4n - \mathcal{O}(n)$ suffices for complex-valued $\mathbf{X}$~\cite{heinosaari2013quantum}.
+Reconstructing $\mathbf{X}$ is challenging due to the non-linearity, band-limitations, and noise \cite{dong2023phasetutorial}.
+For example, suppose $\mathbf{X}$ is real-valued, and there is no noise.
+The paper \cite[Thm.~2.2]{balan2006phase} argues that $m \geq 2n-1$ suffices to reconstruct $\mathbf{X}$ up to a global sign ambiguity by choosing the entries of $\mathbf{A}$ as independent and identically distributed (iid) standard Gaussian random variables (RVs).
+This number is necessary in general.
+Similarly, $m \geq 4n - \mathcal{O}(n)$ suffices for complex-valued $\mathbf{X}$ \cite{heinosaari2013quantum}.
+The paper \cite{maillard2020phase} performs a replica-based analysis of ``full recovery'' thresholds, i.e., the smallest $m/n$ that achieve the minimum mean square error (MMSE) \cite[Sec.~4]{maillard2020phase}.
+This threshold is $m/n = 1$ for noiseless phase retrieval of real Gaussian inputs with iid real Gaussian and uniformly-sampled column-orthogonal $\mathbf{A}$ \cite{candes2006near}.
+Similarly, the threshold is $m/n = 2$ for complex Gaussian inputs with iid circularly-symmetric complex Gaussian (CSCG) and uniformly-sampled column-unitary $\mathbf{A}$ \cite[Table~I]{maillard2020phase}.

-The papers~\cite{gerchberg1972practical,fienup1982phase} perform greedy phase retrieval by iterative projections under magnitude or support constraints \cite[Sec.~2]{waldspurger2015phase}.
+The papers \cite{gerchberg1972practical,fienup1982phase} perform greedy phase retrieval by iterative projections under magnitude or support constraints \cite[Sec.~2]{waldspurger2015phase}.
 However, greedy approaches can stall in local minima.
-The paper~\cite{netrapalli2013phase} uses a careful initialization to guarantee convergence and reduce complexity.
+The paper \cite{netrapalli2013phase} uses a careful initialization to guarantee convergence and reduce complexity.

 Suppose the noise $\mathbf{N}_2$ is Gaussian and much stronger than $\mathbf{N}_1$.
-Gradient-based methods~\cite{candes2015wirtinger,guizarsicairos2008phase} approximate the maximum likelihood metric $p(\mathbf{y}|\mathbf{x})$, where $\mathbf{Y}=\mathbf{y}$ is fixed.
-Equivalently, one may minimize $\lVert \mathbf{y} - |\mathbf{A} \mathbf{x}|^2\rVert^2$, called a \emph{squared loss}.
+Gradient-based methods \cite{candes2015wirtinger,guizarsicairos2008phase} approximate the maximum likelihood metric $p(\mathbf{y}|\mathbf{x})$, where $\mathbf{Y}=\mathbf{y}$ is fixed.
+Equivalently, one may minimize $\lVert \mathbf{y} - |\mathbf{A} \mathbf{x}|^2\rVert^2$, called a squared loss.
 The optimization is generally non-convex, and gradient-based algorithms can get stuck in local minima.
-The paper~\cite{davis2020nonsmooth} uses subgradients for a non-smooth formulation in the noiseless setting, and~\cite{dong2023phasetutorial} lists gradient acceleration strategies and emphasizes good initialization.
-Coordinate-descent algorithms reduce complexity and achieve exact reconstruction with high probability for sufficiently large sampling factors~\cite{zeng2020coordinate}.
+The paper \cite{davis2020nonsmooth} uses subgradients for a non-smooth formulation in the noiseless setting, and \cite{dong2023phasetutorial} lists acceleration strategies and emphasizes good initialization.
+Coordinate-descent algorithms reduce complexity and achieve exact reconstruction with high probability for sufficiently large sampling factors \cite{zeng2020coordinate}.